Memories of Princess Diana and the British Red Cross

 A lasting impact

-During her time in Angola, Princess Diana visited active minefields, met local victims of landmine violence and spoke in favour of a ban on anti-personnel mines.
+During her time in Angola, Princess Diana visited active minefields, met local survivors of landmine violence and spoke in favour of a ban on anti-personnel mines.

 After her visit, she wrote a letter to the British Red Cross saying: “If my visit has contributed in any way at all in highlighting this terrible issue, then my deepest wish will have been fulfilled.”